IBM Personal Computer: History

-c) Allow its microcomputers to be sold and serviced by a distribution channel consisting of independent resellers.
-(At that time, IBM had been experimenting with a chain of IBM Business Systems Center storefronts but their least-expensive computer cost $14,000.)
+His third recommendation was that IBM’s microcomputers be sold and serviced by a distribution channel consisting of independent resellers.

-That plan made its way up the chain of command but was ultimately rejected in the fall.
-The top IBM executives reaffirmed that all “IBM” computers, and their major components, must be developed, manufactured, sold, and serviced by IBM.
+This plan was ultimately rejected in the fall.
+IBM executives reaffirmed that all “IBM” computers, and their major components, must be developed, manufactured, sold, and serviced by IBM.

 In January 1980, Tandy released their Annual Report and, as was predicted in Mion's plan, it confirmed that their 1979 shipments had exceeded 100,000 TRS-80s (about $50 million worth).
-IBM quickly dusted off Mion’s marketing plan.
+This led to a reappraisal of Mion’s plan.

 In 1980, IBM president John Opel, recognizing the value of entering this growing market, assigned William C. Lowe and Philip Don Estridge as heads of the new Entry Level Systems unit in Boca Raton, Florida.
 Market research found that computer dealers were very interested in selling an IBM product, but they insisted the company use a design based on standard parts, not IBM-designed ones so that stores could perform their own repairs rather than requiring customers to send machines back to IBM for service.
 Another source cites time pressure as the reason for the decision to use third-party components.

 Atari proposed to IBM in 1980 that it act as original equipment manufacturer for an IBM microcomputer, a potential solution to IBM's known inability to move quickly to meet a rapidly changing market.
 The idea of acquiring Atari was considered but rejected in favor of a proposal by Lowe that by forming an independent internal working group and abandoning all traditional IBM methods, a design could be delivered within a year and a prototype within 30 days.
-The prototype worked poorly but was presented with a detailed business plan which proposed that the new computer have an open architecture, use non-proprietary components and software, and be sold through retail stores, all contrary to IBM practice.
+The prototype worked poorly but was presented with a detailed business plan which proposed that the new computer have an open architecture, use non-proprietary components and software, and be sold through retail stores, contrary to existing IBM practices.
 It also estimated sales of 220,000 computers over three years, more than IBM's entire installed base.

 This swayed the Corporate Management Committee, which converted the group into a business unit named "Project Chess", and provided the necessary funding and authority to do whatever was needed to develop the computer in the given timeframe.
 The team received permission to expand to 150 people by the end of 1980, and in one day more than 500 IBM employees called in asking to join.